EnigmaCurry/d.rymcg.tech/homepage/README.md

-configurable by setting `HOMEPAGE_TEMPLATE_REPO` in your `.env_{INSTANCE}` file (set to [github.com/EnigmaCurry/d.rymcg.tech_homepage-template](https://github.com/EnigmaCurry/d.rymcg.tech_homepage-template) by default)
+configurable by setting `HOMEPAGE_TEMPLATE_REPO` in your `.env_{INSTANCE}` file (set to [github.com/EnigmaCurry/d.rymcg.tech_homepage-template](https://github.com/EnigmaCurry/d.rymcg.tech_homepage-template) by default).
+You may fork the template repository to create your own custom homepage configuration, and this container can be configured to automatically pull from your fork, and to trigger an automatic rebuild/redeploy on git push via webhook.
+Your fork can be a public or private repository.
+(Tested on gitea and github).

-homepage has support for loading information from the docker socket, but this has been turned off by default for security reasons, if you wish to enable the support, answer the question posed by `make config` and/or set `HOMEPAGE_ENABLE_DOCKER=true` in your `.env_{INSTANCE}` file.
+homepage has support for loading information from the docker socket, but this has been turned off by default for security reasons, if you wish to enable this support, answer the question posed by `make config` and/or set `HOMEPAGE_ENABLE_DOCKER=true` in your `.env_{INSTANCE}` file.